chmllr/intellitext/README.md

 4. Connect to the REPL from Vim with fireplace'c `:Connect`.
 4. Connect by fireplaces `:Piggieback` to start JS REPL.
 5. ???
-6. Consider to switch to more mature development stacks.
+6. Consider to switch to more mature development tools.